Count Zborowski, Bligh Brothers, Aston Martin, Chitty Bang Bang & the Land Speed Record

 The largest had a capacity of 23 litres, which dwarfs the engines of even the most extreme modern performance cars.

-The Count was a practical man, and liked to roll his sleeves up in his workshops.
+Louis was a practical man, and liked to roll his sleeves up in his workshops.
 Those who worked for him recalled he would spend his time whistling away at the lathes preparing components for his cars.

 The vehicles were driven between races on Bligh Brothers trade plates.
 These outings were much to the consternation of the residents of Canterbury who complained about the horrendous engine noise reverberating inside the ancient city walls.
 The mammoth Maybach engines had been salvaged from the War Disposals Board, having originally seen service as the power-units of German Zeppelin airships.